alexames/progress-and-poverty/Introductory.md

-# INTRODUCTORY
+# INTRODUCTORY {#Introductory}

 ## THE PROBLEM

 The present century has been marked by a prodigious increase in wealth-producing power.
 The utilization of steam and electricity, the introduction of improved processes and labor-saving machinery, the greater subdivision and grander scale of production, the wonderful facilitation of exchanges, have multiplied enormously the effectiveness of labor.

 At the beginning of this marvelous era it was natural to expect, and it was expected, that labor-saving inventions would lighten the toil and improve the